charles-schleifer/22q_tcc_longitudinal/22q_longitudinal_gamm_final.md

 ### Load individual TC connectivity CSVs

-computed by 22q_multisite_networkTC_save_individual.R and saved as a CSV with one value per network representing the z-transformed pearson correlation between signals in the thalamic and cortical subsets of that network
+Computed by 22q_multisite_networkTC_save_individual.R and saved as a CSV with one value per network representing the z-transformed pearson correlation between signals in the thalamic and cortical subsets of that network